Possibility of Spontaneous Symmetry Breaking in the Nambu-Jona-Lasinio model with torsion: Effective Potential and Gap Equation

-The graph in Fig \ref{fig 4} consist of two regions, one with a symmetric phase and another with a broken phase.
-The critical curve shown in the plot is a function of the torsion sector with respect to the coupling constant.
+The graph in Fig \ref{fig 4} consists of two regions, one with a symmetric phase and another with a broken phase.
+The critical curve shown in the plot is a function of the torsion with respect to the coupling constant.
 Through Fig \ref{fig 4}, we can make some observations.
+First, only the lower part (continuous line) has physical relevance that corresponds to $\lambda_0/\lambda\leq0.8$.
+For the rest (dashed line) the potential does not have broken phase, since, for torsion values with $S^2/\Lambda^{2}\geq0.03$ there is not a local minimum in the effective potential of the NJL model.

-Note that for a large positive torsion, the chiral symmetry is restored even if $\lambda$ is kept in the region of the broken phase, i.e., in the region where $\lambda_0/\lambda<1$.
-On the other hand, the chiral symmetry is broken into a small range above $1.00 \,\lambda_{0}/\lambda$, the interesting thing is that such a region has always preserved symmetry in the flat space-time framework.
+Additionally, even when $\lambda$ remains within the region of the broken phase in the NJL model in the flat spacetime, the chiral symmetry can be restored for positive values of $S^{2}/\Lambda^{2}$ above the critical curve.

+Finally, we investigate the influence of the parameter $ a_1 $ on the effective potential.
+To achieve this, we rewrite $ a_1 $ as $ n\, a_1 $ in equation (\ref{eq:5.2}), where $ n $ belongs to the set of real numbers.
+This allows us to generate the graph in Fig \ref{fig 5}.
+In this graph, we observe that the contribution of $ n\, a_1 $ for $ n > 1 $ in the torsion sector favors the local minimum of the effective potential, which becomes more pronounced, favoring the occurrence of spontaneous symmetry breaking in the model.